 Telehealth can be leveraged to not only connect providers with their patients, but to connect care systems across the nation, building a dependable system that would pool information and resources nationally.

-Telehealth is healthcare with greater reach, built in accessibility, and more flexibility.
+Telehealth is healthcare with greater reach, built-in accessibility, and more flexibility.
 The future of healthcare depends on integrating telehealth solutions into every level of care.
-For future pandemics, an investment in telehealth will enable healthcare to remain nimble and reduce future risk of lost revenue while protecting care teams from undue exposure.
+For future pandemics, an investment in telehealth will enable healthcare to remain nimble and reduce the future risk of lost revenue while protecting care teams from undue exposure.
 Telehealth is the next logical step in healthcare advancement, and as the industry struggles against the crises created by Coronavirus, telehealth is also the next necessary step.